 Some customers who had the old style wooden stall cleaning machine bought the new Little Shifter and observed that the new design had a lower throughput than the original 48″ screen with belt drive so I made some design changes and added a 48″ screen option with a variable speed motor.
 The angle of the sifting screen was adjusted by lowering the output screen roller.
 We duplicated the efficiency of the original wooden model using a different method of applying an angle to the screen and even though it worked very well the screen was being driven in a plane at a slightly obtuse angle to the crankshaft and this caused the tie rod ends to wear prematurely which introduced play in the drive train.

 I discontinued building the variable speed stall cleaning machine in late 2009 because the difference between the 340 rpm fixed speed and the maximum rpm of the variable speed motor was not cost effective.
 A 17% increase in speed resulted in about a 2% increase in time saved and the additional wear on the drive trains more than doubled the spline failure rate.
 It was my judgment that this was not cost effective for the customer so I went back to the original belt and pulley drive mechanism set at a fixed speed of ~ 400 rpm, the optimum speed.
 I incorporated the strong points of both machine types, the original Woody and Little Shi*fter.
-I eliminated the DC gear motor and variable speed controller both being sources of machine failure.
+I eliminated the DC gear motor the main source of machine failure.